-- i) The Company generates steam for process requirements as well as power generation by Circulating Fluidised Bed Combustion (CFBC) Boiler, which is energy efficient. - ii) The Company continues to phase out high energy consuming devices especially in the areas of stock refining vacuum systems and pumping systems to incorporate modern equipment. - iii) Static inverter drives have been installed for boilers, ID/FD fans and for all the rewinders to reduce energy consumption(PM5) - iv) Variable frequency drives have been installed on all the fan pumps of the new machine.
-This allows a continuous saving of energy at varying process conditions. - v) Paper Machines line shaft drives modified to AC variable / DC drives, resulting in energy savings. - vi) High Capacity Motors are provided with soft starters which contribute about 5% savings compared to conventional starters. - vii) Installation of capacitor banks to optimize power factor and other energy saving devices. - viii) Recycling of back water in new machine, to conserve fresh water - ix) Construction of fuel shed, for storing fuel items in good condition, resulted in reduced wastage & energy savings - x) Replaced old press section in Machine No.1 with higher nip load press part resulting in saving in steam consumption. - xi) Installed water flow meter at relevant lines to monitor and control the water consumption resulting in saving of fresh water and pumping energy. - xii) Boiler cooling water collected in a tank and fed to cooling tower which result in saving of fresh water and pumping energy. - xiii) Micro Travel Showers introduced on all machines to conserve fresh water consumption and pumping energy. - xiv) Factory Pump house motor provided with VFD with Auto pressure monitoring - xv) Energy meter is installed in all HT feeders
+- i) The Company generates steam for process requirements as well as power generation by Circulating Fluidised Bed Combustion (CFBC) Boiler, which is energy efficient. - ii) The Company continues to phase out high energy consuming devices especially in the areas of stock refining vacuum systems and pumping systems to incorporate modern equipment. - iii) Static inverter drives have been installed for boilers, ID/FD fans and for all the rewinders to reduce energy consumption(PM5) - iv) Variable frequency drives have been installed on all the fan pumps of PM5.
+This allows a continuous saving of energy at varying process conditions. - v) High Capacity Motors are provided with soft starters which contribute about 5% savings compared to conventional starters. - vi) Installation of capacitor banks to optimize power factor and other energy saving devices. - vii) Recycling of back water in new machine, to conserve fresh water - viii) Construction of fuel shed, for storing fuel items in good condition, resulted in reduced wastage & energy savings - ix) Installed water flow meter at relevant lines to monitor and control the water consumption resulting in saving of fresh water and pumping energy. - x) Boiler cooling water collected in a tank and fed to cooling tower which result in saving of fresh water and pumping energy. - xi) Micro Travel Showers introduced on all machines to conserve fresh water consumption and pumping energy. - xii) Factory Pump house motor provided with VFD with Auto pressure monitoring - xiii) Energy meter is installed in all HT feeders - xiv) Filter for PM5 water reuse installed - xv) Installed VFD for cooling water pump

-- xvi) Filter for PM5 water reuse installed - xvii) Installed VFD for cooling water pump - xviii) All the cooling system water is connected to cooling tower thereby reducing the cooling tower water consumption. - xix) Invested on LED light fittings in the new boiler area - xxi) Installed Electronic water meter at various consumption points such as Cooling tower, DM Plant, PM 1& 4 - xxii) Worn out pumps casing and impellers replaced to run the pump at optimum efficiency, thereby improving its efficiency. - xxiii) Steam line insulations replaced periodically to prevent radiation losses. - xxiv) Planning Energy Saving Equipment's in PM6 Machine.
+- xvi) All the cooling system water is connected to cooling tower thereby reducing the cooling tower water consumption. - xvii) Invested on LED light fittings in the new boiler area - xviii) Installed Electronic water meter at various consumption points such as Cooling tower, DM Plant, PM 1& 4 - xix) Worn out pumps casing and impellers replaced to run the pump at optimum efficiency, thereby improving its efficiency. - xx) Steam line insulations replaced periodically to prevent radiation losses. - xxi) Installed VF Drives in PM 6, New transformers with better efficiency, being Energy saving Equipment in PM6